pedrolara-boop/StashStudioSync/README.md

    - Setting the correct parent studio (creating it if necessary)
    - Adding StashDB and ThePornDB IDs
    - Updating the studio URL and image

+## Parent Studio Handling

+One of the most powerful features of this script is its ability to properly manage parent-child studio relationships:

+1. **Automatic Parent Detection**: When a studio is matched on StashDB or ThePornDB, the script checks if it has a parent studio in those databases.

+2. **Parent Studio Resolution**: If a parent studio is found, the script:
+   - First checks if the parent already exists in your Stash database (by StashDB/ThePornDB ID)
+   - If not found by ID, it looks for an exact name match in your database
+   - If found by name, it adds the external ID to the existing studio
+   - If not found at all, it creates a new parent studio with the correct name and external ID

+3. **Hierarchical Organization**: This ensures your studios are properly organized in the same hierarchy as on StashDB/ThePornDB, making your collection more organized and easier to browse.

+4. **Priority Handling**: When both StashDB and ThePornDB have parent information, StashDB is given priority.

+This feature is especially useful for large collections where manually setting up studio relationships would be time-consuming.

 ## Troubleshooting